Krowsie/starter-academic/content/home/experience.md

     date_start: 2018-10-01
     date_end: 2020-03-31
     description: |2-
-        I led on research inputs into the development of a Standard Set of Outcomes for Child and Youth Anxiety and Depression:
+        I led research inputs into the development of a Standard Set of Outcomes for Child and Youth Anxiety and Depression:

         *Systematic review to identify outcomes and measurement instruments *Appraisal of instruments for feasibility and measurement properties